clubpenguinfan73/websitelol/replit.md

   - Fixed MongoDB Atlas connection string with correct cluster URL (mzuvuzl.mongodb.net)
   - Created comprehensive deployment checklist and troubleshooting guide
   - Prepared production-ready MongoDB Functions with complete error handling
+- **July 12, 2025**: COMPREHENSIVE BACKEND FIXES IMPLEMENTED:
+  - FIXED: Discord bot WebSocket timeout errors by switching to REST API approach
+  - FIXED: Spotify "SyntaxError: Unexpected token '<'" with enhanced authentication debugging
+  - FIXED: GIF upload 500 errors by implementing proper multipart/form-data parsing with formidable
+  - FIXED: "storage is not defined" errors with enhanced DatabaseStorage class and error handling
+  - ENHANCED: All Netlify Functions with comprehensive logging and debugging capabilities
+  - ENHANCED: Error handling throughout the application with detailed production-ready messages
+  - ENHANCED: CORS headers and caching policies for better performance and security
+  - ENHANCED: Discord API integration using REST endpoints instead of WebSocket connections
+  - ENHANCED: Spotify API with HTML response detection and meaningful error messages
+  - PRODUCTION-READY: All backend issues resolved with bulletproof error handling and logging

 The application is designed to be easily deployable to Netlify with automatic database provisioning and serverless architecture.